ejball/CodeGenCore/docs/CodeGenCore/CodeGenGlobals/Create.md

 ## Remarks

-Each public property and method becomes a global with the exact same name (not transformed to snake_case).
+Each public property and method becomes a global (transformed to snake_case if [`UseSnakeCase`](../CodeGenSettings/UseSnakeCase.md) is `true`).
 The properties and methods can be static or instance.

 ## See Also